-1.7.1 Safety and Warning Signs
+1.8 Marking of the Safety and Warning Signs

 The following safety signs mark all actions that present a danger to life and limb of the operator or others around the operator.
-Make sure to observe these signs and act particularly caution in these cases.
+Make sure to observe these signs and exercise particular caution in these cases.
 Also pass on the safety signs to other users.

 The sign with the addition DANGER refers to an immediate danger.

 The danger will lead to serious injury or death of persons.